umogal/SentimentAnalyser/README.md

 >  **License & Usage:**
-> CustomerSentimentAnalyser™ is a trademark of umogal, © 2025 umogal.
+> is a trademark of umogal, © 2025 umogal.
 All rights reserved.
 This FOSS project is licensed under the **AGPL-3.0**. **Free for personal and commercial use** under the AGPL terms. **Unauthorized reselling, relicensing, or white-labeling** requires written permission.
 Contact me directly for licensing.